DjDeveloperr/segappend/README.md

 While it is primarily meant to be used as a C library, a simple utility tool is also compiled along with the library.
 See `include/segappend.h` for the C API.

-There are also Rust bindings in `crate/` directory.
+There are also Rust bindings published on crates.io: [segappend](https://crates.io/crates/segappend).

 ## Build